And there it was…

 In the aftermath, all the shops were emptied out and although we could have survived by utilising our contacts we felt guilty about that and decided to fill our car’s petrol tank with the help of the mayor from a nearby town, and headed back east through Smolensk and Minsk.
 At the border with Poland some aggro ensued as a result of our not having an exit visa, but a mixture of feigned ignorance and belligerence got us out safely enough.
 We opted to head south; however the Balkan War, also instigated by the US, prevented us from going down through the old Yugoslavia and we had to take a tortuous route across some ex-Soviet satellite states instead:

 Ending up in Greece, where…

-… a winter – and a miscarriage – in the Peloponnese town of Kalamata brought us back to Blighty.
+… after a winter in the Peloponnese town of Kalamata we were brought back to Blighty.
 And a move to the south-west of the British Isles.

 You can’t actually travel further west than this part of the country and still be part of the UK, and so here we rested.